Skip to main content

 Clinical depression is more than feeling unhappy or fed up for a few days.

-Most people go through periods of feeling down.
+Most people go through periods of feeling low or down.
 When you have clinical depression you feel sad for weeks or months, not just a few days.

-Clinical depression can be a serious condition.
+Clinical depression can be a serious mental health difficulty.
 It is not a sign of weakness.
 It is not something you can 'snap out of' by 'pulling yourself together'.

 With the right treatment and support, most people with clinical depression can make a full recovery.